db075239/Welness-Tracker/README.md

 - **Goal:** Predict which users are likely to stop using the app or unsubscribe
 - **Algorithm:** `RandomForestClassifier`
 - **Technique:** Handled class imbalance using `SMOTE`
-- **Features:** Activity frequency, sleep quality, stress levels, etc.
+- **Features:** Activity frequency, demographics, stress levels, etc.

 ✅ Helps businesses intervene early to retain users.